 Begin building your change management team with CMC Partnership

-Our 3-day Prosci Change Management Practitioner Programme is designed to provide individuals tasked with implementing change with the toolkit and methodology to improve the rate of success.
+Our 3-day online Prosci Change Management Practitioner Programme is designed to provide individuals tasked with implementing change with the toolkit and methodology to improve the rate of success.
 If you'd like to discuss attending, or arranging for a private programme taking place within your organisation, get in touch with us today.